EPOS Systems FAQ

 What’s the difference between cloud and “fixed till” systems?

-But in short, the older systems are not likely to be “cloud-based”, which has a bunch of implications.
+In short, the older systems are not likely to be “cloud-based”, which has a bunch of implications.
 A “cloud” is just a huge computer owned by a technology company.
 If you store your “data” on the “cloud” rather than on a computer (“server”) you own yourself, it has lots of implications.
 You probably already use the cloud: if you have a Facebook, or a Google account, some of your data is being stored on a cloud already.

 With cloud-based systems: